-© Law Business Research Ltd 2016 No photocopying: copyright licences do not apply.
-First published 1999 Seventeenth edition ISSN 1471-1230 The information provided in this publication is general and may not apply in a specific situation.
+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 1999 Eighteenth edition ISSN 1471-1230 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of May 2016, be advised that this is a developing area.
+The information provided was verified between March and May 2017.
+Be advised that this is a developing area.